rbmanez/Prosper-IT-Consulting-Internship/PythonLiveProjectSprint4.md

 /* LOCATION DATA STYLE ENDS */
 ```

-As for the optional requirements, I incorporated Openweathermap API as a source of local weather data and signed up to acquire the api key.
+As for the optional requirements, I incorporated Openweathermap API as a source of local weather data and signed up to acquire the API key.

-Inside the views, there was already two functions (`User_Latitude` and `User_Longitude`) that used ip-api to return the user's location coordinates (used for the `RadiationExposure` function).
+Inside the views, there was already two functions (`User_Latitude` and `User_Longitude`) that used IP-API to return the user's location coordinates (used for the `RadiationExposure` function).

 I used those two functions to pass the user's latitude and longitude values into my `local_weather` function.